Admission

 3. Individual/Family focus applicants are required to:

-1. Present proof of APRN licensure in Kansas and/or other authorized online states, and
+1. Present proof of active APRN licensure, and

-2. Present proof of, or eligibility for, national certification as a nurse practitioner or clinical nurse specialist;
+2. Present proof of, or eligibility for, national certification as a nurse practitioner, certified nurse midwife, certified registered nurse anesthetist, or clinical nurse specialist;

 4. Some latitude may be given in the following GPA requirements on an individual basis (3.000 or higher in the following areas):